cinthylorein/Mycovirus_discovery_workflows/README.md

 https://www.biostars.org/p/325010/
 https://www.ibm.com/aspera/connect/

-Each general task you want to run is associated with a .sh (shell) and .pbs script.
-The .sh script works as a wrapper, passing parameters and variables to the .pbs script.
-After setting up, you usually don't need to edit the .pbs script.
+Each general task you want to run is associated with a .sh (shell) and .slurm script.
+The .sh script works as a wrapper, passing parameters and variables to the .slurm script.
+After setting up, you usually don't need to edit the .slurm script.

 If you are unsure about what variables/files to use just call the help flag `-h` e.g., `_pipeline_download_sra.sh -h`